Pediatric Sleep Visit Cost in Wassau, WI

 1 – 4 months: Babies at this age still require about the same amount of sleep, but their sleep cycles should begin kicking in.

 3 – 6 years: Children of this age require approximately 11 – 12 hours of sleep and need a nap during the day.
-The older they get, the daily nap typically becomes shorter and shorter with time.
+The older they get, the shorter the daily nap typically becomes shorter and shorter with time.

-7 – 12 years: Children in grade school tend to need around 10 – 12 hours of sleep a night, but often get between 9 – 10 hours a night.
+7 – 12 years: Children in grade school tend to need around 10 – 12 hours of sleep a night but often get between 9 – 10 hours a night.

-13 – 18 years: Teenagers need to 8 – 10 hours of sleep.
-Due to demands of schoolwork, recreational activities, and social life, teens of this age generally get between 6 – 8 hours of sleep a night.
+13 – 18 years: Teenagers need 8 – 10 hours of sleep.
+Due to the demands of schoolwork, recreational activities, and social life, teens of this age generally get between 6 – 8 hours of sleep a night.

 Now that we know how much sleep our children should be getting a night, let’s take a look at some of the signs and symptoms, which specialists believe are related to pediatric sleep disorders.